-- (1) Issued and paid up capital (net of treasury stock) - (2) Retained earnings (Retained losses) - (3) the outstanding reserves that the law and statute of the bank stipulate or the Central Bank of Egypt instructions for their formation after the distribution of profits (other than general reserve for banking risks & special reserve), less: any goodwill previously recognized and any carried forward losses, plus: the carrying amount of other comprehensive income Whether positive or negative. - (4) The additional basic capital consists of (Preferential stocks not accumulated, quarterly interim profits / (losses), minority interest, the difference between the nominal value and the present value of the subordinate deposit loan) - (5) Items that are deducted from the tier 1 of the capital base (exclusions from financial and non-financial companies, investment funds, support loans granted to the bank to external parties, intangible assets, net future profits resulting from securitization operations, pension benefits, and deferred tax assets are excluded)
+- 1) Issued and paid-up capital (after deducting the book value of treasury shares). - 2) Retained earnings (Retained losses). - 3) The Outstanding reserves that the law, the bank's statute or the central bank's instructions provide for its formation after dividends, except for the general risk reserve and the special reserve, as well as deducting any goodwill previously recognized and any retained losses in addition to the other accumulated comprehensive income items, whether positive or negative - 4) The additional core capital consists of (permanent, pre-accumulated preferred shares, quarterly interim profits / (losses), minority interest, the Difference between the present value and face value for subordinated time deposit - 5) Items that are deducted from the tier one of the capital base (exclusions from financial and non-financial companies, investment funds, support loans granted from the bank to other firms, intangible assets, net future profits resulting from securitization operations, pension benefits, and deferred tax assets) As well as an item of elements that are not listed (fair value reserve balance for financial investments available for sale that have been reclassified to financial investments held to maturity) (if it is negative).